catalyzeio/odin/README.md

 ## Prerequisites

 Since _Odin_ uses middleman there aren't many prerequisites aside from a stable [Ruby](http://ruby-lang.org) environment.
 If you do not have Sass but intend on using it you'll want to install Sass and watch the file from the command line.
-Alternatively you can use a task runner like Grunt to compile and watch your sass for you.
+Alternatively you can use a task runner like Grunt to compile and watch your sass for you

 ## Installation